-Mean Returns: It is the average of returns the last 3 years weekly rolling monthly returns and then annualised.
-Mean returns is a better measure of expected returns in future than historical returns like 1Y, 3Y, etc.
+Mean Returns: It is the average of returns for the last 3 years weekly rolling monthly returns and then annualised.
+Mean returns are a better measure of expected returns in future than historical returns like 1Y, 3Y, etc.

 Std Dev (Standard Deviation): It is the variation of returns from its mean returns.
 Std Dev shows the risk of the fund.